you're reading:

 Simple menu (with top level items only – no submenus)

-1. Click the plus sign to add a menu, type a name for it, click Create Menu.
+1. Click “create a new menu”, type a name for it, click Create Menu.

 2a.
 If you need tabs that link to static pages and/or post categories and/or post tags and/or posts, all the items are already there in the respective modules.
-If you’re not seeing an item you need, click View All or Search.
+If you click one of these modules to open it, and you don’t see an item you need, click View All or Search.
+(Note: a static page or a post won’t show up if it’s not published and public.)
 Select by clicking the rectangles or the item titles.
 If you want to add all the items of a module to your menu, click Select All.
 After selecting the items you need, click Add to Menu.

 2b.
-If you need tabs that link to any other valid and allowed URL, you create them in the Custom Links module.
-Paste the URL, type the desired name in the Label field, click Add to Menu.
+If you need tabs that link to any other valid and allowed URL, you create them in the Links module.
+Click the module to open it, paste the URL, type the desired name in the Link Text field, click Add to Menu.

 3. Once all the items you need have been added to the menu, drag them vertically to change their order, if necessary, then click Save Menu.